exercism/go/concepts/strings/about.md

 fullName := "Jane" + " " + "Austen" // "Jane Austen"
 ```
-The `strings` package contains many useful functions to work on strings, such as Repeat, ToUpper, ToLower, ReplaceAll, TrimSpace and many more.
-For getting more information about strings functions check out [strings page](https://pkg.go.dev/strings).
+The `strings` package contains many useful functions to work on strings, such as `Repeat`, `ToUpper`, `ToLower`, `ReplaceAll`, `TrimSpace`, and many more.
+For getting more information about strings functions check out the [strings package documentation](https://pkg.go.dev/strings).

 ```go
 import "strings"